christianstefaniw/react-vue-angular/my-vue-app/README.md

 # my-vue-app
-A calculator made with Vue1!
+A calculator made with Vue!